Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Observations and data reduction

 \subsubsection{NIRCam observations}

 In this work, we utilise the first JWST imaging data targeting the lensing cluster SMACS0723.
 These observations have been obtained as part of the Early Release Observations (ERO) program (ID 2736; PI: Pontoppidan, \citet{ERO}) and released on the July 13th and retrieved from the Mikulski Archive for Space Telescopes (MAST).
 The cluster has been imaged using the Near-Infrared Camera (NIRCam; \citet{Rieke2005}) F090W, F150W, and F200W short wavelength (SW) and F277W, F356W, F444W long wavelength (LW) filters, covering an observed wavelength range of $\lambda_{\rm obs} = 0.8 - 5 \mu$m, for a total of 12.5 hours of integration time.
-We focus on the portion of data that cover the centre of the cluster, that is entirely contained in the NIRCam module B. We use the reduced data as presented in \citet{Atek2022} and summarise here the main reduction steps.
-The raw uncalibrated data have been reduced using the JWST calwebb pipeline v1.5.2.
-To reduce the significant levels of background residuals in the calibrated images, \citet{Atek2022} use the grizli (1.5.1.dev6) pipeline (\citet{Brammer2019}) to fit and subtract the sky background and register the images before creating the final mosaic with {\sc Astrodrizzle}.
-SW images have been reduced with a pixel scale of 0.02'', while a pixel scale of 0.04'' for the LW filters has been applied.
+We focus on the portion of data that covers the centre of the cluster, that is entirely contained in the NIRCam module B. { The HST and JWST processed imaging data for SMACS0723 are publicly accessible\footnote{\url{https://s3.amazonaws.com/grizli-v2/JwstMosaics/v4/index.html}}.
+They have been processed using the \emph{grizli} pipeline\ \citep{Grizli}, which co-adds all calibrated single exposures in each filter, and aligns all stacked images to the GAIA DR3 catalogues \citep{Gaia_EDR3}.
+The NIRCam SW images are drizzled to $0.02''$ pixels, while the HST final images and the NIRCam LW images are drizzled to $0.04''$ pixels.

-After in-flight testing \citep{rigby2022}, updated calibration files have been included in the reduction pipeline (Calibration Reference Data System, CRDS0942, in date 2022-07-29).
-These changes take into account the higher sensitivity of NIRCam in the red wavelengths \citep{treu2022a}.
-To account for the improvement in the calibration we use the correction terms published by \citet{adams2022} for module B. The values are listed in Table~\ref{tab:table_observations}.
-We use ABmag system throughout our analysis.
+The \emph{grizli} v4 images use \texttt{jwst\_0942.pmap} NIRCam calibrations first made available July 29.
+Improved relative calibrations for each NIRCam module have been available and independently tested with other approaches \citep{boyer2022} showing agreement consistent to within $<5\%$ of the most recent \texttt{jwst\_0995.pmap} calibrations in each filter and detector.
+We applied these flux corrections to our final photometry\footnote{\url{https://zenodo.org/record/7143382\#.Y1-ucS0w2jg}}, accounting that our targets are acquired in module B, making our photometric measurements consistent with the latest calibration release.
+We use AB magnitude system throughout our analysis.}